9 Attributes Of a Reliable Online Store In 2022

 8. Personalization of the customer experience

-I mean, using the data about visitor previous actions, behavior, demographics, and other personal info in website dynamic content, welcome chat messages, pop-ups, and specific offers.
+I mean, using the data about visitors previous actions, behavior, demographics, and other personal info in website dynamic content, welcome chat messages, pop-ups, and specific offers.

 91% of consumers are more likely to buy from companies who remember them and provide relevant offers.